mariusnohr/personal-website/client/notes/the-magic-easing.md

 99.87620599607146
 ```

-As you can see, the number reaches 90 pretty fast.
-If we continue to run it forever, it will actually never get to 100, our target goal.
-But it will get so close that you wouldn't notice if you used it it some animation.
+As you can see, it reaches 90 pretty fast.
+Then it will gradually slow down as it approches our target value.
+If we continue to run it forever, it will actually never get to 100, which is our target goal.
+But it will get so close that the difference wouldn't really be noticeable.
+(Or you will at least run into [*floating point precision*](https://en.wikipedia.org/wiki/Single-precision_floating-point_format)).

-### Some examples
+### An example

+Tap or click somewhere in the example below to move the circle around.
+Play with the easing value to watch how the animation changes.
+Values closer to 0 will create a slower animation, while values closer to 1 will create a much more snappy animation.

+<iframe width="100%" height="600" data-src="/posts/simple_easing.html"></iframe>

 ### Different ways to achieve the same goal